wwood/CoverM/README.md

 Next, we can actually run CoverM.
 We use `--coupled` to specify the paired-end reads, and `--genome-fasta-files` to specify the genomes.
-We also specify the number of threads to use with `-t`, and the coverage metrics we want to calculate with `-m`.
+We also specify the number of threads to use with `-t`, and the metrics we want to calculate with `-m`.
 We will calculate the mean coverage, relative abundance, and covered fraction for each genome in the sample.
 The output will be written to `output_coverm.tsv`.